BrianZhang1/Snakefest/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

-## Instructions to play

-1. Clone this project and enter the `Snakefest\` directory.

-2. Install requirements by running `pip install -r requirements.txt`.
-    * Creating a virtual environment at this stage is optional.

-3. Run `python start_app.py`.

-## TODO Ideas

-* Add ice tiles which you can't turn on
-* Snake skins, hats, aesthetics
-* Add map with lots of barriers dotted throughout the map
-* Add highscore
-* Map creator